Skip to main content

 6. Data: Primary and secondary, sources, sample size, target populations and their locations

-7. Methods and analysis: Describe how you plan to analyse the data to answer your research questions.
-What method will it help you to obtain and treat data?
+7. Methods and analysis: Explain which methods you will use to collect your data.
+Describe how you plan to analyse the data to answer your research questions.
 Try to give as many details as you can about the overall plan

 Your outline will not bind you to a specific research topic or project.
 If you are accepted to study on a PhD/MPhil programme with us, you may refine the scope of your project, hone your research question(s), your hypotheses and the research methods with the help of your designated supervisory team.
 It may also be the case that your research questions and/or focus will change as your studies progress.